aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - No dependencies from other mods or scripts;
 - Manually define which markers the faction can use as spawn-points;
 - Sectorize which groups can spawn through many sectorized spawn-point options of their faction;
-- Create unlimited different types of spawn-points (including air paradrop) for one or more factions;
+- Create unlimited different types of spawn-points:
+- - - Common spawn: for units and ground vehicles;
+- - - Vehicle spawn: exclusive for ground vehicles;
+- - - Heli spawn: exclusive for helicopters;
+- - - Paradrop spawn: for units and ground vehicles;
+- - - Setorized spawn: all spawn types can be setorized to be available only for specific groups/vehicles inside a faction;
-- Spawn-points can be triggered by mission starts, Timer delay (down count), Trigger activation, and Target status (unit killed or building destroyed);
+- Spawn-points can be triggered by:
+- - - Mission starts: right after the mission gets started;
+- - - Timer delay: a down count;
+- - - Trigger delay: when some editor's trigger is activated;
+- - - Target delay: when a specific unit or vehicle or building is killed/destroyed;
 - Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns (sectorized or not);
 - There's no re-spawn.
 Death is death for units and vehicles spawned by CSWR;
 - Vehicles with turrets spawned by CSWR, when damaged, their gunners will try to never leave the vehicle, doing the last standing in combat;
 - Manually define which markers will be used as one type of destinations (waypoints) for AI units and vehicles;
-- There are 4 types of destinations: move, watch, hold, and occupy;
+- There are 4 types of destinations:
+- - - Move: groups will move randomly through your predefined move-markers;
+- - - Watch: sniper groups will search for the best high position to cover one of your predefined watch-markers;
+- - - Hold: soldiers, civilians, or ground vehicles (mainly tracked ones) will set position facing a specific direction predefined by you with hold-markers;
+- - - Occupy: soldiers and civilians will search for a building around a predefined occupy-marker, and will go there, get in and stay;
 - Once the destination markers are created, CSWR will take care of taking (or not) the groups there, randomly;
 - Sectorize which groups can move through many sectorized destination options of their faction;
 - Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles and helicopters;
 - Add or remove Night-Vision-Goggles and Flashlights for one or more factions, easily through "True" or "False" management;
 - There are 7 infantry templates and 8 vehicle templates to customize (with modded or original content) for each faction;
 - Define easily how many AI groups are in-game, what squad types they belong, and their behavior: safe, aware, stealth, combat, chaos;
+- Available white and blacklist for buildings and ruins when groups are using Occupy movements;
 - All vehicles and units spawned by CSWR can be (ON/OFF) editable by Zeus;
 - Set if the CSWR should wait for another script load first on the server;
 - Debugging: Mission Editor has a friendly error handling;